microsoft/dotnet/README.md

 ## Finding .NET Open Source Projects

 There are many [open source .NET projects](dotnet-projects.md).
-Check out the [list of projects](dotnet-projects.md)the community maintains.
+Check out the [list of projects](dotnet-projects.md) the community maintains.
 Please find one to engage in or add one.
 There's certainly one out there that could use your help.

 There are several projects from Microsoft on GitHub and CodePlex, including: